ASTM :Autonomous Smart Traffic Management System Using Artificial Intelligence CNN and LSTM: Conclusion

 \section{Conclusion}

 This paper presents an Autonomous Smart Traffic Management System using Artificial Intelligence to improve traffic congestion flow rates.
 The system utilizes the YOLO V5 Convolutional Neural Network to detect vehicles in traffic management images.
 The hyperparameters of the YOLO V5 model, including the learning rate, momentum, mosaic parameter, rotation degree, scale, and weight decay, were optimized.
-The best hyperparameter settings resulted in a mean average precision (MAP) of 0.4034, which is almost 50
+The best hyperparameter settings resulted in a mean average precision (MAP) of 0.4034, which is almost 50\% higher than other configurations (approximately 0.2852).
+After training the model, the YOLO V5 Convolutional Neural Network achieved an MAP of 0.88561, and for cars specifically, the MAP was 0.95251.

 The Smart Traffic Management System also predicts the number of vehicles over the next 12 hours using a Recurrent Neural Network Long Short-Term Memory (RNN-LSTM).
 The model predicts vehicle numbers with an MSE of 4.521 and an RMSE of 2.232, accurately predicting traffic trends for the next 12 hours.